blackswandevcom/BlackSwan-Force-FA-Numbers-Switch/README.md

 # BlackSwan Force FA-Numbers Switch

-**BlackSwan Force FA-Numbers Switch** is an AutoIt script that replaces English digits with Persian digits when typing on the Numpad.
-It includes a system tray icon with toggling functionality, allowing users to enable or disable the digit replacement feature easily.
+**BlackSwan Force FA-Numbers Switch** is an AutoIt script that replaces English and Persian digits when typing on the Numpad.
+It includes a system tray icon with toggling functionality, allowing users to easily enable or disable the digit replacement feature.
 The script also supports switching between Persian and English number input using a custom hotkey (Ctrl+NumpadDot).

 ## Features